lorenzobalzani/sensitive-text-clustering/README.md

 * write a conclusion to your findings.

 ## Notes
+### GPU usage
 I have chosen to use Google Colab because a GPU is freely available.
 Hence, it will be assumed that a GPU is available.
 If not, some packages might either not work (CuML) or be slower (BERTopic).
 You can fix this by using the *standard* package versions.

+### Visualizations
+All the visualizations (both interactive and static) cannot approprietaly be rendered in the notebook.
+Therefore, you might want to re-run the notebook to get them.